nghiant3223/expressive/README.md

 # Introduction

 Expressive is a npm package which generates meaningful strings from any input.
+The result is two meaningful words in title case.
 It guarantees that same inputs always produce same outputs.

 ## Getting Started